marksherriff/cs4971-capstone/index.markdown

 __Overview__

 From Fall 2013 through Spring 2020, the Computer Science department offered a two-course sequence for completing the CS Capstone and SEAS Senior Thesis requirement - CS 4970: Capstone Practicum I and CS 4971: Capstone Practicum II.
-Originally created by Prof. Aaron Bloomfield, the course was an opportunity for students to build projects for non-profits around Charlottesville over the course of a full year.
+Originally created by Prof. Aaron Bloomfield, the course was an opportunity for students to build projects for non-profits around Charlottesville over the full year.
 Overall, the courses were well-liked and students enjoyed building software for real customers.

 However, in Spring 2020... well... we all know what happened :-(.
-Not only was it really hard to find any non-profits to work with, the current instructor (Prof. Bloomfield had handed the course off to someone else a few years before) left suddenly for another position.
-So the department had to figure out something pretty quickly ahead of the Fall 2020 semester that would work during... well... "you know what."
+After that, not only was it impossible to find any non-profits to work with, the current instructor schedule for Fall 2020 (Prof. Bloomfield had handed the course off to someone else a few years before) left suddenly that summer for another position.
+So the department had to figure out something in roughly a month ahead of the Fall 2020 semester that would work during... well... "you know what."

 This is how CS 4991: Capstone Technical Report came to be.
 We needed both three credits for students (hence, taking a 6th CS elective) and a way to track a technical report.
-While this system has been working reasonably well and we have a wonderful person teaching it (Prof. Vrugtman), it's gotten a bit too big.
+While this system has been working reasonably well and we have a wonderful instructor teaching it (Prof. Vrugtman), it's gotten a bit too big.

 __Rebooting the Practicum__